AcunatomyConditionsKnee Pain

 Resolution or Maintenance

-Taking stairs one at a time, leading with the good leg
+Stairs one at a time, good leg first.

 Never had acupuncture before? →